kenlies/Born2beroot-42-/README.md

 4. Set strong configuration for your sudo group.
 5. We had to develope a monitoring script on bash.
 At server startup, the script will display some information on all terminals every 10 minutes.
 FOR BONUSES: I did the first one, so partions as shown in the bonus partion example.

+The signature.txt file is just a shasum of the VM instance added to our git repo for project evaluations.